 If you’re a health professional, policy maker, community worker or researcher, you will benefit from unique shared learning opportunities with others from diverse backgrounds in the health sector, including the environment, occupational safety and health, and social services.

 With the Postgraduate Diploma in Public Health, you will understand the core functions of public health: health promotion, disease prevention, disease surveillance and monitoring, health assessment and health protection.

 You will also be able to identify and critically analyse public health problems and solutions from a range of perspectives including biological, environmental, behavioural, social and cultural determinants as well as from a systems perspective.
 These skills will be invaluable in the workplace.

-You can study in a way that best suits you: block or distance courses, full time or part time.
-Study can be tailored specifically for your needs.
+You can study in a way that best suits your lifestyle – enrol in block or distance courses and study full or part time.

 “You get enormous support from everybody, every day…”

 I come from Beijing where I originally graduated in Engineering Management and Accountancy.
-I completed my Postgraduate Diploma with Distinction in Public Health at Massey University in 2012.
+I completed my Postgraduate Diploma Public Health (with Distinction) at Massey University in 2012.
 It was challenging but it was really exciting to explore new concepts and ideas.

 Since then, I have worked as a Research Assistant at the Centre for Public Health Research (CPHR) at Massey University in Wellington.